Who, That, Which

 Rule 1.
 Who and sometimes that refer to people.
 That and which refer to groups or things.

 Anya is the one who rescued the bird.

 "The Man That Got Away" is a great song with a grammatical title.

 Lokua is on the team that won first place.

 She belongs to a great organization, which specializes in saving endangered species.

 Rule 2a.
-That introduces what is called an essential clause.
+That introduces what is called an essential clause (also known as a restrictive or defining clause).
 Essential clauses add information that is vital to the point of the sentence.

 Example: I do not trust products that claim "all natural ingredients" because this phrase can mean almost anything.

 We would not know the type of products being discussed without the that clause.

 Rule 2b.
 Which introduces a nonessential clause (also known as a nonrestrictive or nondefining clause), which adds supplementary information.